SkygearIO/guides/cms/cms-import.md

 This is what we need:

 1. Allow users to import a list of comments.
-2. We will use `comment` as an identifier.
-When there are two identical comments, they are considered as duplicated records.
+2. We will use `_id` as an identifier.
+If there is a comment in the database with the same `_id`, we will update the record.
-3. When there are duplicated records, we will throw an error to the users.
+3. However,if there are more than 1 comment with the same `_id` in the database, we will throw an error to the users.
 4. To correctly associate every comment to a blogpost, we should also input the blogpost's title next to each comments.

 ```yml